robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 Granted we can still get the concurrency benefits from actions that are not related in any way, but sometimes this is not enough.
-We also want to make the most out of actions that aren't related, but all of which are required for another action.
-In other words, we need to resolve futures in parallel.
+We also want to make the most out of actions that aren't related, but all of which are converge into another action.
+In other words, we need to be able to resolve Futures in parallel.
 Unfortunately, we can't do this with monads, which means that the `chain` method is entirely ruled out.

 There are other formalisms (e.g.: a Future that also forms an Applicative) for which we can easily derive these parallel resolutions,